rodolfodpk/go-crablet/docs/command-execution-flow.md

 ## Benefits

 - **Atomicity**: All operations succeed or fail together
-- **DCB Consistency**: Optimistic locking via transaction IDs prevents concurrent conflicts
+- **DCB Consistency**: Concurrency control via transaction IDs prevents concurrent conflicts (this is not classic optimistic locking, but a DCB-specific approach—see references below)
 - **Audit Trail**: Complete command and event history
 - **Error Recovery**: Automatic rollback on failures
 - **Performance**: Optimized for typical event sourcing workloads
-- **Simplicity**: No complex locking mechanisms - pure optimistic approach
+- **Simplicity**: No complex locking mechanisms - pure DCB approach
+- **Experimental Advisory Locks**: PostgreSQL advisory lock support exists as an experimental, optional feature (not enabled by default)

 ## Example Usage